magicaks/magicaks/setup.md

     }
     ```

-### 7. Set up the environment variables for terraform
+### 7. Set up the environment variables for Terraform

 [TODO]: # (create a template in the repository)
 [TODO]: # (rename some of these to better names)